psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 8th S. IV
 p49

 "Soul-caking."
 A few years ago when living in Cheshire, the youths used to dress up (some in women's clothes) and go to houses on All Saint's Day.
 It was called "soul-caking".
-Was this custom the survival of a religious play; or the asking of alms for masses for the dead, to be said on All Souls' Day’?
+Was this custom the survival of a religious play; or the asking of alms for masses for the dead, to be said on All Souls' Day'?
 Very little notice was taken of Nov.
 5 in that part.

 Wingeham.
 Kent.